RohanMukka/portfolio/README.md

 - Responsive layout built with [Tailwind CSS](https://tailwindcss.com/) and React components.
 - Animated sections including a typewriter effect (`useTypewriter` hook) and Lottie animations.
-- Optional light/dark theme toggle with animated radial background.
+- Animated radial background with a dark theme.
 - Data-driven design using `data.tsx` and typed interfaces in `types.ts`.
 - Simple configuration via `vite.config.ts` with support for environment variables.